OrzGeeker/OrzSysDebug/README.md

 1. You can tap status bar with two fingers to show `UIDebuggingInformationOverlay`, this method is non-code intrusion。

+2. You can shake to show the debug overlay.

-2. If you want show debug overlay with code,  refer to the following example:
+3. If you want show debug overlay with code,  refer to the following example:

 ```
 #import "ViewController.h"